Chapter 15:

 The kid looked like he just won the lottery as they both walked around the corner.
 Enjoy it while it lasts!
 I'll be right here waiting for her!

-Normally, it wasn't proper work etiquette to socialize with coworkers on the clock, but I felt ballsy today.
-Summers was the first woman I fancied after the fallout with Noriko, and even after several rejections, still deemed it worth a try.
-As much as I disliked the idea of "cheating" on Asagiri, even she encouraged me on multiple occasions to find a real girlfriend before our contract expires.
+Normally, it wasn't proper etiquette to socialize with coworkers on the clock, but I felt ballsy today.
+Summers was the first woman I fancied after the fallout with Noriko, and even after several rejections, still deemed it worth another try.
+As much as I disliked the idea of "cheating" on Asagiri, even she encouraged me on multiple occasions to find a real girlfriend before our contract expired.
 Not like our fake relationship would last forever after all.

-Summers in the distance returned and headed towards me, a small person right behind her.
+Summers in the distance returned and headed down the aisle towards me, with a small person right behind her.
 Huh?
 The kid came back?
 I craned my neck for a better view.

 "Nishikata?
 What are you doing here?"
-My black-haired, loli assistant manager yelled from behind Summers.
+My loli manager yelled from behind Summers.
+Long, black hair and a comedically short stature were her signature traits.

 Abort!
 Abort!
 "Oh, Asada!
 J-Just who I was looking for!"